CarlB01/re-supercharged-links/README.md

 ---

-## 🚀 What’s new in v0.0.25
+## 🚀 What’s new in v0.0.27

-This release cycle focuses on **stability + strictness + maintainability** without losing speed.
+This release focuses on **Bases compatibility**, **tag styling**, and **clean icon behavior**.

 ### Core improvements

-- ✅ Safer TypeScript patterns (reduced unsafe casts / `any` usage)
-- ✅ Better runtime guards for dynamic plugin integrations (incl.
-Dataview bridge)
-- ✅ Cleaner DOM handling patterns (lint-safe and future-proof)
-- ✅ Improved attribute hydration pipeline for internal links
+- ✅ Improved support for Obsidian **Bases**
-- ✅ Better consistency in metadata/property pane enrichment
-- ✅ General internal cleanup for long-term maintainability
+  - Works in native Bases leaves
+  - Includes markdown fallback for rendered base blocks when present
+- ✅ New advanced option to style **tag chips** (`a.tag`)
+  - Controlled by `enableTagChips`
+  - Adds `data-link-tags` on chips for consistent selector matching
+- ✅ Smarter prepend/append icon dedupe
+  - Skips duplicate icon when already present in the label text
+  - Handles emoji variation selector differences (e.g. `☠` and `☠️`)
+- ✅ Maintains high performance in large Bases tables and heavy scroll scenarios

 ### Why it matters

-You get the same visual power, but with a codebase that is:

-- easier to evolve,
-- easier to debug,
-- less fragile against Obsidian API/lint changes.
+You get:
+- more consistent styling across links and tags,
+- fewer duplicate visual icons,
+- and stable behavior across mixed Bases render paths.

 ---